pavansadanala/group-7/README.md

 # Enhancing the wifi indoor localisation using machine learning algorithm
 ## Getting started
-Here, we used eight machine learning algorithms to analyze the performance.
+Here, we used eight machine learning algorithms to enhance the performance.
 We used ANN, KNN, Decision tree, Naive Bayesian, ELM, SVM for this project.
-Additional we use Logistc Regression, Random Forest algorithms to analyze more the performance.
+Additional we use Logistic Regression, Random Forest algorithms to analyze the performance enhancement.

 ### Dataset
 wifi_localization.csv file is the dataset for this project.